 Spotlight on the Archives Collection

-New Archives Hours: As of the first week of July 2017, the North Vancouver Archives’ reference service will open be to the public from noon to 5pm on Thursdays and Fridays as well as on Saturdays from 10am to 5pm.
-Appointments for Tuesdays and Wednesdays may be made on Tuesdays and Wednesdays by contacting the Archivist at 604.990.3700 x 8011.
-The Archives will be closed July 1st.
+Archives Hours: The North Vancouver Archives’ reference service is open to the public from noon to 5pm on Thursdays and Fridays as well as on Saturdays from 10am to 5pm.
+Appointments for Tuesdays and Wednesdays may be made by contacting the Archivist at 604.990.3700 x 8011.

 Major collections include those of the City and District of North Vancouver municipalities, Walter M. Draycott, the BC Mountaineering Club, the Versatile Pacific Shipyards (formerly, Burrard Dry Dock), Lions Area Girl Guides, North Vancouver Chamber of Commerce, and many other individuals, clubs, businesses, and cultural organizations.
 To learn more about this community’s great stories, have a look at our new North Van History pages.